jschwarzwalder/aws-sdk-php/docs/guide/configuration.rst

 :Type: ``bool``

 Instructs the underlying HTTP handler to inflate the body of compressed responses.
-When not enabled, compressed response bodies may be inflated with a ``GuzzleHttp\Psr7\InflateStream``.
+When not enabled, compressed response bodies might be inflated with a ``GuzzleHttp\Psr7\InflateStream``.

 .. note::

-    Content decoding is enabled by default in the SDK's default HTTP handler, and for backwards compatibility reasons this default cannot be changed.
-If you store compressed files in S3, it is recommended that you disable content decoding at the S3 client level.
+    Content decoding is enabled by default in the SDK's default HTTP handler.
+    For backward compatibility reasons, this default cannot be changed.
+If you store compressed files in |S3|, we recommend that you disable content decoding at the S3 client level.

     .. code-block:: php